 We didn’t have to look very far to find this month’s TED talk.
 Our co-founder Jim Stolze spoke at TEDxAmsterdam last week.

 It is said to be THE discussion of our time: how will we deal with artificial intelligence and the rise of the robots?
-In his talk at TEDxAmsterdam 2017, tech-entrepreneur Jim Stolze will share his personal view on this heated debate.
+In his talk at TEDxAmsterdam 2017, tech-entrepreneur Jim Stolze shares his personal view on this heated debate.
 Using a metaphor from the past he gives us a new way to look at the future.

 The debate on robots and society has predominantly focused on their presumed talent to destroy rather than create value.
 Here’s two articles to balance the debate, two positive views on robots entering the workforce.